Before You Start: What You'll Need

 Current Yearly Usage

-You need an estimate or a calculation of how much LPG you use per year.
+You need an estimate or calculation of how much LPG your estate uses per year.
+Use our calculator to help work this out.

-Check whether the LPG tank is owned or leased by your current supplier (the most common scenario) or if the tank is customer-owned.
-The process is significantly different depending on who owns the physical tank.
+Check whether the LPG tank is owned or leased by your current supplier (most common) or if the tank is customer-owned.
+The switching process differs significantly depending on this.

 - Site name and full address